duilec/CS61B-spring2021/README.md

 ### lab4

-I directly `copy` entire `skeleton`, so I can't do lab4A and lab4B, but it is no very important,  I learned some knowledge of git in [The Missing Semester of Your CS Education](https://missing.csail.mit.edu/)
+I directly `git copy` entire `skeleton`, so I can't do lab4A and lab4B.
+I learned some knowledge of git in [The Missing Semester of Your CS Education](https://missing.csail.mit.edu/) and I refer it to you.

+- but, you can learn how to use `git checkout` to **travel old version** FROM [Sarah’s Git Guide](https://sp19.datastructur.es/materials/guides/using-git).
+  NOTE: **don't directly copy and paste old `panorama`**, you must `git checkout` with **`panorama and path`**. otherwise, you will meet `detached head`(it is a usual error, but can be fixed FROM [Git WTFS](https://sp19.datastructur.es/materials/guides/git-wtfs) )
+- If you worried about error, you can create a new repository in your github.

 Debugging